 The transaction price at inception included upfront fixed consideration of \$125.0 million.
 All potential future milestones and other payments were considered constrained at the inception of the Sanofi Collaboration Agreement since the Company could not conclude it was probable that a significant reversal in the amount recognized would not occur.
-From inception through March 31, 2020, the transaction price increased by \$23.3 million, consisting of \$13.3 million related to costs incurred for Retained Activities that were no longer constrained, and \$10.0 million related to a milestone triggered in July 2019.
-During the three months ended March 31, 2020 and 2019, the transaction price increased by \$0.5 million and \$3.4 million, respectively, related entirely to costs incurred for Retained Activities that were no longer constrained.
+From inception through June 30, 2020, the transaction price increased by \$23.5 million, consisting of \$13.5 million related to costs incurred for Retained Activities that were no longer constrained, and \$10.0 million related to a milestone triggered in July 2019.
+The transaction price increased by \$0.3 million and \$0.8 million for the three and six months ended June 30, 2020, respectively, and \$3.4 million and \$6.8 million for the three and six months ended June 30, 2019, respectively, related entirely to costs incurred for Retained Activities that were determined to no longer be constrained during these periods.

-The respective standalone value for each of the performance obligations has been determined by applying the SSP method and the transaction price allocated based on the relative SSP method with revenue recognition timing to be determined either by delivery or the provision of services.
+The respective standalone value for each of the performance obligations was determined by applying the SSP method and the transaction price allocated based on the relative SSP method with revenue recognition timing to be determined either by delivery or the provision of services.